getsentry/dreamy-components/README.md

 ### Dreamy Components

-Sentry Dreamy Components are a series of stateless, functionless, and contextless pieces of styled jsx; they are designed to build product illustrations that are fun, active, and don't use a lot of bytes.
+Sentry Dreamy Components are a series of stateless, purposeless, and contextless pieces of styled jsx; they are designed to build product illustrations that are fun, active, and don't use a lot of bytes.
 Think of it like a more accessible svg.

 Because they are written in pure jsx, these components can also be rendered down to flat html without any side-effects.
 This